tyalt1/podcaster/README.md

 ## TODOs

-- Add transcript logic
-- Add transcript model
 - UI for show
 - UI for episode
+- run transcript logic in remote node